electron/governance/wg-releases/major-release-process.md

 # Major Release Process

-This document outlines the major release stable promotion process.
+This document outlines the beta -> stable promotion process for a major release.

 ## Final Beta Release